 Bed bugs breed rapidly.
 When they’re not feeding on you, they’re having babies.
 Where you see one, there are probably a dozen more within a close radius.
 And without the proper tools and education, you will not be successful treating on your own.

 The sooner you get a professional to help, the better your chances of eliminating them will be.
 If you suspect you may have bed bugs, don’t keep wondering.
-Get a free inspection today!
+Get a free inspection from one of our experts.

 What’s the best way to get rid of bed bugs?

-There are many methods being practiced by pest control companies in Chicagoland.
+There are many methods being practiced by pest control companies.
 Some solely use professional bed bug control products, some have bed bug heat treatment equipment, there are some that use the cryogenically freezing option and some companies have trained bed bug sniffing dogs to point out activity.
-I’m sure there’s a time and a place for each method.
+There’s a time and a place for each method.
 Our company provides several of these options because we don’t believe there’s a cookie cutter approach to any pest problem.